catellanir/ngx-uom/README.md

 # ngx-uom
-The ngx-uom library provide a service anda pipe that can be used to convert a given numeric value from an Unit Of Measure (uom) to a another one (Ex from millimiters to inches)
+The ngx-uom library provide a service and a pipe that can be used to convert a given numeric value from an Unit Of Measure (uom) to a another one (Ex from millimiters to inches)

 ## Installation